drduh/YubiKey-Guide/README.md

 $ gpg --export $KEYID | hokey lint
 ```

 The output will display any problems with your key in red text.
-If everything is green, your key passes each of the tests below.
+If everything is green, your key passes each of the tests.
 If it is red, your key has failed one of the tests.

+>hokey may warn (orange text) about cross certification for the authentication key.
+GPG's [Signing Subkey Cross-Certification](https://gnupg.org/faq/subkey-cross-certify.html) documentation has more detail on cross certification, and gpg v2.2.1 notes "subkey <keyid> does not sign and so does not need to be cross-certified".

-## Export subkeys
+## Export keys

-Save a copy of your subkeys:
+Save a copy of your keys:

     $ gpg --armor --export-secret-keys $KEYID > $GNUPGHOME/mastersub.key

     $ gpg --armor --export-secret-subkeys $KEYID > $GNUPGHOME/sub.key

+The exported (primary) key will still have the passphrase in place.

+In addition to the backup below, you might want to keep a separate copy of the
+revocation certificate in a safe place:
+`$GNUPGHOME/openpgp-revocs.d/<key fingerprint>.rev`

 ## Back up everything

 Once keys are moved to hardware, they cannot be extracted again (otherwise, what would be the point?), so make sure you have made an *encrypted* backup before proceeding.